-- To avoid temple burnout (believe me, this is a real thing in Kyoto), I had a short list of a couple of temples and shrines per day.
+- To avoid temple burnout (this is a real thing in Kyoto), I had a short list of a couple of temples and shrines per day.
 This gave me the flexibility to duck into other temples that looked interesting and actually appreciate them rather than just check another sight off my list.

 Let’s start with my biggest letdown in Kyoto: Kiyomizudera.
-The temple is supposed to have good views of the surrounding hillside.
-However, the exterior was covered with scaffolding since the temple was undergoing renovations.
+The temple is supposed to have good views of the surrounding hillside, but the exterior was covered with scaffolding due to renovations.
 I knew about the renovations before visiting, but I was still hoping for decent views.
 However, as I walked around the complex, I kept asking myself, “Is this supposed to be the viewpoint?”
 This is going to sound so annoying, but I wasn’t blown away.
-I’m the worst.
+(I’m the worst.)

 The scaffolding was likely the main reason why I didn’t fully appreciate the temple, so I’m sure Kiyomizudera will be a lot more impressive once the renovations are completed in 2020.

 In contrast, the other sights I visited in Kyoto were wonderful.
 I enjoyed walking through Higashiyama, a preserved neighborhood surrounding Kiyomizudera.
 In the morning, the streets were still quiet as shop employees began opening up for business.

 At night, I ventured into Gion, a neighborhood where geishas entertain clients.
 I was indifferent about spotting a geisha, but I liked peeking into high-end restaurants and bars.